Modified Delayed Acceptance MCMC for Quasi-Bayesian Inference with Linear Moment Conditions: Introduction

 However, quasi-Bayesian inference based on moment conditions presents substantial computational challenges.
 Evaluating the quasi-posterior typically involves repeated matrix inversions and determinant calculations, which are both computationally intensive and prone to numerical instability---especially in high-dimensional settings.
 Existing work, such as the sampler proposed by \cite{Yin2011}, sought to improve numerical stability but often at significant computational cost.
 More recently, \cite{Tanakafothcoming} introduced a delayed acceptance MCMC (DA--MCMC) algorithm \cite{Christen2005} specifically designed for moment-based quasi-Bayesian inference.
 This approach demonstrated clear efficiency gains over conventional quasi-posterior simulation methods, establishing DA--MCMC as a promising direction for computation in moment-based quasi-Bayesian inference.
 Nonetheless, the improvement remains modest, and the fundamental computational difficulty persists, particularly when dealing with high-dimensional or weakly identified models.

-Building on these developments, this paper proposes an efficient framework for quasi-Bayesian inference using a modified DA--MCMC algorithm tailored to quasi-posteriors derived from linear moment conditions.
+To address these limitations, this paper builds on prior work and proposes an efficient framework for quasi-Bayesian inference based on the GMM criterion.
+The framework uses a modified DA--MCMC algorithm tailored to quasi-posteriors derived from linear moment conditions.
 The proposed method leverages the linear structure of the moment equations to design a computationally tractable proposal distribution that closely approximates the target posterior.
 Two implementations of the algorithm are introduced, balancing the trade-off between computational efficiency and numerical stability.
 Through simulation experiments and empirical applications, we demonstrate that the proposed framework achieves substantial improvements in both sampling efficiency and computational speed.

-More broadly, the proposed framework also relates to recent quasi-Bayesian approaches based on risk functions, such as that of \cite{Frazier2024}.
-Although their quasi-posterior formulation arises from a general decision-theoretic framework rather than a set of moment conditions, the method proposed in this paper can be applied to such models as long as the first-order condition of the risk function is linear in the parameters and can be transformed analogously to the moment condition structure considered here.
+More broadly, the proposed framework also relates to recent quasi-Bayesian approaches based on empirical risk functions, such as that of \cite{Frazier2024}.
+Although their quasi-posterior formulation arises from a general decision-theoretic framework rather than explicit moment conditions, the method proposed in this paper can be applied to such models whenever the first-order condition of the empirical risk function is linear in the parameters and can be transformed analogously to the moment condition structure considered here.
 This connection highlights the broader applicability of the proposed algorithm beyond the GMM-based context.

 The remainder of the paper is organized as follows.
 Section II introduces the quasi-Bayesian framework based on moment conditions and develops the proposed DA--MCMC algorithms.
 Section III presents simulation studies using synthetic data to evaluate the computational performance of the proposed methods.
 Section IV applies the framework to real-world datasets to demonstrate its empirical relevance.
 Section V concludes with a summary of the findings and discusses directions for future research.
+For quick reference, Table I summarizes the key symbols and hyperparameters used throughout the paper.